Ian-Blanshard/MP1-Personal-Portfolio/README.md

  * loaded about me page
  * expected page to display about me text and header animation to run
- * page loaded correctly, text displayed correctly and animation ran succesfully
+ * page loaded correctly, text displayed correctly and animation ran successfully

 <br>